March 14, 2023

 Land planners and developers have a collaborative relationship in turning undeveloped land into a master-planned community.
 Here's how that relationship plays out in the process of developing a master-planned community.

-What sets a great land planner apart from a good one is the land planner's ability to use placemaking to create differentiation that leads to premium pricing and greater absorption.
+What sets a great land planner apart from a good one is the land planner's ability to use placemaking to create differentiation in the market that leads to premium pricing and greater absorption, and long-term value for homeowners.
 Not to mention their ability to help communities envision and shape a better future from beginning to end.

-Quality developers value placemaking because they are building great places for buyers to live.
+Quality developers value placemaking because they are building great places for home buyers to live.
 These places aren't built with just the intent of making a quick buck but rather creating a safe, welcoming community that is likely to last 100 years or more.
 As an additional benefit, they also understand that they will get a greater return by creating these great places.
+A well-thought out master-planned community design and implementation will create a true sense of place for residents.

 LOTS, SIZING, AND PRICING